 The College’s staff are required to respect the confidentiality of students’ and Parents’ personal information and the privacy of individuals.

-Under the Commonwealth Privacy Act and the Health Records Act, 2001 (Vic), an individual has the right to obtain access to any personal information which the College holds about them and to advise the College of any perceived inaccuracy.
-Pupils will generally be able to access and update their personal information through their parents, but older students may seek access and correction themselves.
+Under the Privacy Act and the Health Records Act, an individual has the right to seek and obtain access to any personal information and health records respectively which the College holds about them and to advise the College of any perceived inaccuracy.
+Students will generally be able to access and update their personal information through their Parents, but older students may seek access and correction themselves.

-There are some exceptions to these rights set out in the applicable legislation.
+There are some exceptions to the access rights set out in the applicable legislation.

-To make a request to access or update any personal information the College holds about you or your child, please contact the Principal in writing.
+To make a request to access or to update any personal information the College holds about you or your child, please contact the [College Principal] or [College Administrator] by telephone or in writing.
 The College may require you to verify your identity and specify what information you require.
 The College may charge a fee to cover the cost of verifying your application and locating, retrieving, reviewing and copying any material requested.
 If the information sought is extensive, the College will advise the likely cost in advance.
 If we cannot provide you with access to that information, we will provide you with written notice explaining the reasons for refusal.

-Generally, the College will refer any requests for consent and notices in relation to the personal information of a student to the student’s parents.
-The College will treat consent given by parents as consent given on behalf of the pupil, and notice to parents will act as notice given to the pupil.
+Generally, the College will refer any requests for consent and notices in relation to the personal information of a student to the student’s Parents.
+The College will treat consent given by Parents as consent given on behalf of the student, and notice to Parents will act as notice given to the student.

-As mentioned above, parents may seek access to personal information held by the College about them or their child by contacting the Principal.
-However, there will be occasions when access is denied.
-Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the College’s duty of care to the pupil.
+Parents may seek access to personal information held by the College about them or their child by contacting the [College Principal] or [College Administrator] by telephone or in writing.
+However, there may be occasions when access is denied.
+Such occasions would include where release of the information would have an unreasonable impact on the privacy of others, or where the release may result in a breach of the College’s duty of care to the student.

-The College may, at its discretion, on the request of a student grant that student access to information held by the College about them, or allow a student to give or withhold consent to the use of their personal information, independently of their parents.
-This would normally be done only when the maturity of the student and/or the student’s personal circumstances so warranted.
+The College may, at its discretion, on the request of a student grant that student access to information held by the College about them, or allow a student to give or withhold consent to the use of their personal information, independently of their Parents.
+This would normally be done only when the maturity of the student and/or the student’s personal circumstances warrant it.

-If you would like further information about the way the College manages the personal information it holds, or wish to complain that you believe that the College has breached the Australian Privacy Principles please contact the Principal.
-The College will investigate any complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.
+If you would like further information about the way the College manages the personal information it holds about you, or wish to complain that you believe that the College has breached its privacy obligations, please contact the College Principal by writing or telephone at (03) 9409 8800.
+The College will investigate your complaint and will notify you of the making of a decision in relation to your complaint as soon as is practicable after it has been made.